Hansa Wadkar: Later years

-Pudhache Paool (The Next Step) (1950) directed by Raja Paranjpe for Manik Studios, Pune, was about a young man who runs away from his poverty-stricken family to find a better life for himself.
+Pudhache Paool (The Next Step) (1950) directed by Raja Paranjpe for Manik Studios, Pune, is about a young man who runs away from his poverty-stricken family to find a better life for himself.
 He meets a Tamasha dancer who is only interested in money.
-The cast included Wadkar, Kusum Deshpande, Shakuntala Jadave and P. L. Deshpande.
+The cast includes Wadkar, Kusum Deshpande, Shakuntala Jadave and P. L. Deshpande.
 The music was composed by Sudhir Phadke.
 Wadkar acted in the film as her husband, Bandarkar, had signed the contract for her.
 She stated that from "an artistic point" her role as a tamasha dancer in this film was "superior to that of Baya in Ram Joshi.

 Mee Tulas Tuzya Angani (I Am A Tulsi Plant in Your Courtyard) in 1955, was directed by Raja Thakur for Navchitra Films and had Wadkar in a vamp's role.
 The film won the National Film Award for Best Feature Film in Marathi and Best Director in 1956.
 Wadkar considered her role as a tamasha dancer in the film as the best.

-Sangtye Aika (1959) was directed by Anant Mane and starred Hansa Wadkar and Jayshree Gadkar.
-One of Marathi cinema's most famous Tamasha films it was a "major hit".
+Sangtye Aika (1959) was directed by Anant Mane and stars Wadkar and Jayshree Gadkar.
+One of Marathi cinema's most famous Tamasha films, it was a "major hit".
 The film also gave Jayshree Gadkar one of her first big roles.
-The story was by G. G. Parthi with screenplay by Vyankatesh Madgulkar and songs by Ga.
+With story by G. G. Parthi, screenplay by Vyankatesh Madgulkar and songs by Ga.
 Di.
-Madgulkar, the film went on to have a hundred and thirty-one weeks run in Pune.
+Madgulkar, the film went on to have a hundred and thirty-one week run in Pune.

-The four films Wadkar esteemed were Sant Sakhu (1941), Lokshahir Ram Joshi (1947) Pudhache Paool (1950) and Mee Tulas Tuzya Angani (1955) as they "marked four important stages" in her film career.
+The four films Wadkar held dear are Sant Sakhu (1941), Lokshahir Ram Joshi (1947), Pudhache Paool (1950) and Mee Tulas Tuzya Angani (1955) as they "marked four important stages" in her film career.